 - Sepoy Waryam Singh – Son of Punjab Singh, of Batala, Bhimber, Mirpur, Kashmir.

-I beg to submit the following brief report of the part taken by the 57th Rifles Frontier Force in
+I beg to submit the following brief report of the part taken by the 57th Rifles (Frontier Force) in

 the action in and around Wytschaete and Messines on the 29th, 30th, 31st October and 1st November 1914.
-Owing to the fact that 6 out of 7 officers employed with my companies were killed or wounded, it is not possible to submit a detailed report, or make special mention of individuals until I have had opportunity to discuss the matter fully with my Indian officers.
+Owing to the fact that 6 out of 7 British officers employed with my companies were killed or wounded, it is not possible to submit a detailed report, or make special mention of individuals until I have had opportunity to discuss the matter fully with my Indian officers.

 On the evening of the 28th October I received orders to place one company at the disposal of the G.O.C.
 [General Officer Commanding] 4th Cavalry Brigade, and one under the orders of the G.O.C.
 5th Cavalry Brigade.
-Major T. J. Willans with No.1 company and Captain L. Forbes with No.3 company were according detailed to report to their brigades respectively and were ordered to relieve Cavalry regiments in the trenches.
+Major T. J. Willans with No.1 company and Captain L. Forbes with No.3 company were accordingly detailed to report to their brigades respectively and were ordered to relieve Cavalry regiments in the trenches.

 During the night of the 28/29th October there was heavy firing along the line Eastward of Wytschaete, and No.1 company (in 4th Cavalry Brigade) lost 8 men wounded.
 The two companies detailed for Messines started from Wytschaete at 3 am under Major E. E. Barwell (No.4 Coy) and Captain R.S.
 Gordon (No.2 Coy) and on their arrival there 50 men were at once sent into the trenches, whilst the remainder were kept in support.
 During the day (29th October) nothing of importance occurred.
 On the evening of the 29th No.2 company and 1/2 of No.4 company were moved up to the trenches, the remaining 1/2 of No.4 company forming a support.
 At Wytschaete, Nos.1 and 3 companies remained in their trenches under orders of the G.O.C.
 4th and 5th Cavalry Brigades respectively.

 At about 7 am on the morning of 30th October, the enemy commenced a bombardment of the trenches occupied by the 4th and 5th Cavalry brigades, with shrapnel and high explosive shells, at the same time pushing forward masses of infantry.
-About 2 pm the troops occupying a part of the line somewhere North of the trenches occupied by the 5th Cavalry Brigade were compelled to fall back on another line of trenches, and the enemy were then enabled to bring enfilade fire to bear on the position to the Southward.
+At about 2 pm the troops occupying a part of the line somewhere North of the trenches occupied by the 5th Cavalry Brigade were compelled to fall back on another line of trenches, and the enemy were then enabled to bring enfilade fire to bear on the position to the Southward.
 A retirement from the left then commenced, but the order to retire did not, apparently reach Captain Forbes (afterwards wounded) commanding No.3 company in time to permit his retiring gradually, and the company did not leave its trenches until the enemy were very close indeed and both flanks had come under the enemy’s machine gun fire.

 When the company did retire, one half company under Lieutenant Clarke came under a murderous machine gun fire and very few men escaped.
 Lieutenant Clark himself, Jemadar Khan Muhammad and about 40 rank and file did not return and were either killed or captured.
 The remainder of the company retired to Wytschaete and took a previously prepared position about quarter of a mile East of the Northern end of the village.